amaryedida/amis-mind/README.md

 # amis-mind
-A web app for saving screenshots, notes, and ideas.
+A web app for saving screenshots and notes